Message from LLS Chief Medical Officer, Gwen Nichols

 Blood cancer patients should remain cautious about travel.
 While all of us are anxious to get back to normal, travel increases your chances of getting infected and spreading COVID-19.
 Before considering travel, talk to your cancer care team about whether there are any additional precautions you should take.
 Always continue to social distance, wear a mask, wash your hand frequently, and avoid crowds and poorly ventilated indoor spaces.

-While vaccines offer at least some protection to most blood cancer patients may not get optimal protection from the vaccines and may be more susceptible to infection and severe outcomes of COVID-19 after vaccination compared to the general public.
+While vaccines offer at least some protection to most blood cancer patients, some patients may not get optimal protection from the vaccines and will be more susceptible to infection and severe outcomes of COVID-19 after vaccination compared to the general public.
 LLS encourages everyone to respect and protect blood cancer patients and others with weakened immune systems that put them at increased risk from COVID.19.

 Vaccination for everyone, including friends and family is important.
 By getting vaccinated, those with normal immunity can reduce the risk that they transmit COVID-19 to those whose immunity is impaired.

 TREATMENT AND PREVENTION OF COVID-19

 The National Institutes of Health COVID-19 expert panel recommends prompt treatment with antiviral medications for non-hospitalized patients with mild to moderate COVID-19 who are immunocompromised.

 The FDA has approved or authorized several antiviral medications to treat patients with COVID, and many are specially approved for patients who are increased risk of serious outcomes of the infection, such as blood cancer patients and survivors.
 To be effective, these treatments must be started as quickly as possible after a positive COVID-19 test or the onset of symptoms.
 There is also an infusion called high titer convalescent plasma that may be helpful in certain patients.
 Monoclonal antibody treatments are no longer recommended because they are not active against currently circulating strains.